frovedis/frovedis/doc/manual/python/ml/random_forest_classifier.md

 in the forest.
 (Default: 100)
 **_criterion_**: A string object parameter that specifies the function to measure the quality of a split.
 Supported criteria are 'gini' and 'entropy'.
 (Default: 'gini')
-'gini' impurity: calculates the amount of probability of a specific feature that is classified incorrectly when selected randomly.
+- **'gini' impurity**: calculates the amount of probability of a specific feature that is classified incorrectly when selected randomly.
-'entropy' (information gain): it is applied to quantify which feature provides maximal information about the classification based on the notion of entropy.
+- **'entropy' (information gain)**: it is applied to quantify which feature provides maximal information about the classification based on the notion of entropy.

 **_max\_depth_**: A positive integer parameter that specifies the maximum depth of the tree.
 (Default: None)
 If it is None (not specified explicitly), then 'max_depth' is set to 4.